Laws vary wildly from state to state when it comes to driving under the influence of alcohol or drugs.

 For better or worse, the U.S. doesn’t have a national definition of DUI or DWI.
 In some states, these terms can mean the same thing.
 On top of that, laws have changed dramatically over the last few decades due to activism from groups like Mothers Against Drunk Driving (MADD).

 And rightly so.
-According to the National Highway Traffic Safety Administration (NHTSA), alcohol is involved in 29 percent of motor vehicle traffic fatalities, while drugs other than alcohol are involved in 16 percent of motor vehicle crashes.
+According to the National Highway Traffic Safety Administration (NHTSA), alcohol is involved in 29 percent of motor vehicle traffic fatalities.
+In comparison, drugs other than alcohol are involved in 16 percent of motor vehicle crashes.

 Below is an overview of DWI vs. DUI and information about their consequences.
 If you’re facing charges, be sure to seek professional legal counsel.